microsoft/azuredevopslabs/labs/tfs/readyroll/readme.md

     the new ‘not null’ column (PriceGBP) we’ve added to our development database.
 However, with ReadyRoll we simply concatenate these verified migration scripts into a single transaction which ensures a successful deployment.

-### Task 7: Configuring builds with VSTS
+### Task 7: Configuring builds with Team Foundation Server

+In order to proceed this lab, you will need to download the **Redgate ReadyRoll** extension from the [Marketplace](https://marketplace.visualstudio.com/items?itemName=redgatesoftware.redgate-readyroll) and install it on TFS

 **Create a build definition**

-1. In VSTS, from the main menu, select Build.
+1. Navigate to the PartsUnlimited project on TFS and then select ***Build***.

 2. Click + and enter a name for the definition.